rickywei/blog/docs/algorithm/math.md

 1. To find the majority of a sequence
 2. First pass finds possible element and second pass check it
+3. This can be used to find elements which more than 1/m of the sequence and the max number of elements is 1/(m+1)

 ```cpp
 // first pass